Prostate cancer causes haven’t been pinpointed yet. But researchers have linked prostate cancer risk factors and genetic mutations as probable causes.

 - Your ethnicity.
-African-American men and Caribbean men of African ancestry are more than twice as likely to have life-threatening prostate cancer than white men; Hispanics and Asian-Americans tend to have a lower risk of the disease compare to whites.
+African American men and Caribbean men of African ancestry are more than twice as likely to have life-threatening prostate cancer than white men.
+Hispanics and Asian-Americans tend to have a lower risk of the disease compared to whites.

 - Family history.
-Men who have a father, son, or brother who had prostate cancer are at increased risk for getting the disease, the Centers for Disease Control and Prevention (CDC) points out.
+Men who have a father, son, or brother with prostate cancer are at increased risk for getting the disease, the Centers for Disease Control and Prevention (CDC) points out.

 Prostate cancer risk factors you can control include: